younyzhu/younyzhu.github.com/Composition_Visualization/README.md

  1. Redesign the layout of the two compare bubble
  2. Make the rotation coordinate by control the camera coordinate (Right now this is just works for trackball control, when finished will add the Object Control)
  3. Make coordinate selection. ![Compare Coordinate](https://younyzhu.github.com/Composition_Visualization/images/coordinate.png)
+ 4. Fix some bugs of the compare bubble and when group as compare bubble, the change of its own menu control.

  TODO :